Are You an Adventure Rider?

 - If you want a ride through empty highways and spectacular scenery that finishes on a tropical paradise beach, consider it done.

-- If you want a day standing on the footpegs riding jungle trails, mountain tracks, and river crossings, but finishing in a well-appointed hotel, consider it done.
+- You want a day standing on the footpegs riding jungle trails, mountain tracks, and river crossings, but finishing in a well-appointed hotel, consider it done.

 - If you want to see as much culture and history as possible but are a relatively inexperienced rider, we will plan out an easy route.
 With lots of stops where your guide will show you things that the guide books don’t know about, just consider it done.